Retail Landlord Gazit-Globe Sets Sights on New York

 Gazit-Globe, which is based in Israel and has focused on supermarket-anchored shopping centers in urban markets, already has a presence in the U.S. and New York City area through its subsidiary, Equity One Inc., a shopping-center real-estate investment trust.

-Earlier this year, Equity One merged with Regency Centers Corp., forming a company with 429 properties.
+Earlier this year, Equity One merged with and into Regency Centers Corp., forming a company with 429 properties.

 Urbanization has been an important theme for the company and its subsidiaries, which have properties in many European countries, Canada, the U.S., Israel and Brazil.
 Six years ago, Gazit-Globe decided to focus exclusively on shopping centers in densely populated urban hubs within economically stable countries, shedding properties that didn't fit the bill.